kymaximum/human_detection_model_rspbp/README.md

     status_input = 'bad'
 ````

 I also had to learn basic SQL in order to create tables + columns and export data to those tables + columns.
 Afterwards, I was able to run the program (connected to a webcam) on my Raspberry Pi and link the results in real time to a separate database.
-The code below illustrates how I was able to send information to a database using SQl and python.
+The code below illustrates how I was able to send information to a database using SQL and python.

 ````
 import psycopg2